JainAbhi2411/DineQR/PORTION_SELECTION_IMPROVEMENT.md

 1. **Variant Selection**: Shows all available sizes
 2. **Price Display**: Each variant shows its specific price
 3. **Description**: Optional description text for each variant
-4. **Combined Selection**: If item has both variants AND portions, both are shown
+4. **Mutually Exclusive**: Items with variants do NOT show portion selection (it's either variants OR portions, not both)

 ### For Regular Items
 Items without portions or variants: